The cell as a token: high-dimensional geometry in language models and cell embeddings: Acknowledgments

 \section{Acknowledgments}

-W.G. thanks the members of the Chan-Zuckerberg theory in biology group.
-This project has been made possible in part by Grant No. DAF2023-329596 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
-W.G. is supported by NSF DMS 2436233 and NSF CMMI 2440490, as well as Medici Therapeutics.
+W.G. thanks Ski Krieger and the members of the Chan-Zuckerberg theory in biology group.
+W.G. thanks Medici Therapeutics.This project has been made possible in part by Grant No. DAF2023-329596 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
+W.G. is supported by NSF DMS 2436233 and NSF CMMI 2440490.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.